Hachans/42Core/README.md

 42Core projects

-libft: Create a static library, consisted of useful basic functions.
+libft: Create a library consisting of useful basic functions.
 get_next_line: Code a function that returns a line read from a file descriptor.
 born2beRoot: Set up a server inside a Virtual Machine.
 ft_printf: Recreating a simpler version of printf.